derailed-dash/tf-generator/README.md

 Turn your architecture diagrams into executable Terraform!

+## Context

+This solution was created as part of the **Google Cloud Agentic Era Hackathon**.
+This repo represents a few hours work by architects from EPAM over the course of the day.

 ## Created Using the Agent-Starter-Pack

 This solution has been built using the base 'ReAct agent using LangGraph' from the [`googleCloudPlatform/agent-starter-pack`](https://github.com/GoogleCloudPlatform/agent-starter-pack).